-Select Advanced from the Color Effect drop-down menu to change both the color and the transparency at the same time by using red, green, and blue values.
+Select Advanced in the Color drop-down menu to change both the color and the transparency at the same time by using red, green, and blue values.
 The Settings button appears on the Property inspector.
 Click Settings to open the Advanced Effect dialog box.
 Figure 7-6 shows the controls, which are complex.